perfsonar/docs/release_candidates/4.1b1/_sources/psconfig_maddash_agent.txt

 ---------------
 After reading the templates, the agent needs to decide how to display the results produced by the task topology in MaDDash.
 Displaying the results requires specific instructions to be given to the agent with regards to which tasks to display and how to display them.
 By default the agent knows nothing about specific test types nor what to tell MaDDash to do with them.
 In order for it to translate a task to someting displayable it needs additional information.

 First of all it needs to associate a task from the template with a **check**.
 A *check* is an action to perform that generates a result for MaDDash to display.
 It consists of a command to run and additional information such as a URL to a graph.
 Usually this command takes the form of a nagios command since that is what MaDDash knows how to run.
-Building these commands manually is cumbersome so the pSConfig MaDDash agent ships with a number of **check plug-ins**.
-These plug-ins define the types of tasks they understand, the types of archives they know how to read  and ultimately use this information map the task parameters into a command-line template that can be stored in ``maddash.yaml``.
-Note that the agent DOES NOT run this command, it simply builds the command tenplate string for MaDDash to run.
+Building these commands manually is cumbersome so the pSConfig MaDDash agent ships with a number of **check plugins**.
+These plugins define the types of tasks they understand, the types of archives they know how to read  and ultimately use this information map the task parameters into a command-line template that can be stored in ``maddash.yaml``.
+Note that the agent DOES NOT run this command, it simply builds the command template string for MaDDash to run.

 The *check* also needs to be associated with a **visualization**.
 A *visualization* is a URL that points at more information about a task's result.
 More specifically this is the graph displayed when a cell is clicked in the MaDDash web interface.
 This URL may also contain parameters needed to grab the results of the test.
-Similar to checks, the agent includes **visualization-plugins** that build the URL based on the contents of a task.
+Similar to checks, the agent includes **visualization plugins** that build the URL based on the contents of a task.

 Finally, these two concepts are brought together into a **grid**.
 A *grid* is the unit of configuration that instructs the agent how to convert pSConfig template tasks into something MaDDash can display.
-It consists of a check plugin, a visualization plug-in and any desired customizations allowed by each.
+It consists of a check plugin, a visualization plugin and any desired customizations allowed by each.
 Potential customizations include task selection criteria, check thresholds and many other parameters.
 The name grid stems from the fact that it ultimately translates a pSConfig *task* object into the grid representation fundamental to MaDDash.

 This is a fair amount of terminology but the MaDDash agent provides configuration utilities that hopefully allows you to ignore or explore as much detail as you want.
 The remainder of this section is about how to configure grids with these utilities.